 Step 1 – Install / Update OpenSSH Server

 OpenSSH Server is available under default yum repositories.
 We can install or update the latest OpenSSH server using following command available under yum repositories.

 sudo yum install openssh-server

 Step 2 – Start OpenSSH Service

-After installing OpenSSH latest rpm packages, start the service using the following command and make it autostart on system boot.
+After installing or upgrading OpenSSH latest rpm packages, start the service using the following command and make it autostart on system boot.

 Step 3 – Open Port in Firewall

 If you are using iptables to secure your server, use the following command to open port for SSH access.

 iptables -A INPUT -s 192.168.1.0/24 -p tcp --dport 22 -j ACCEPT